ifBars/Simple-CPP-CrackMe/README.md

 ## Getting Started

-If you are new to reverse engineering or want to enhance your skills, consider checking out the accompanying YouTube video:
+If you are new to reverse engineering and or binary patching, consider checking out these accompanying YouTube videos:

 **YouTube Video Example With This CrackMe:** [Link to Video](https://youtu.be/6YX56bjgs7E)